mattparko/liberty-workshop/07_exercise6.md

 ```

 Remember though that namespaces are separate project, with separate roles, permissions, etc. So we will also need to allow

+#### Stretch Goal
+Go have some fun!

+Experiment, try out new ideas, try to break something (preferably not your colleagues namespaces though).
+Now is the time to let your curiosity run wild.

 [Previous Exercise](exercise05)